December 3, 2018 at 8:35 pm #153482

 The harsh, unforgiving rain battered at Laura’s face, plastering her long, blonde hair to her cheeks.
 It was cold, especially at midnight a thousand feet in the air between the colourful skyscrapers of Shanghai – the most populous city in China.
 She couldn’t feel her fingers or toes, and her ears and nose were completely numb.
 Lightning flashed, and she caught her reflection in the darkened windows of the nearest building; a masked, red-and-gold clad symbol of hope floating effortlessly in midair, looking for all the world like a drowned rat in the torrential downpour.
 Her pulse and mind racing, her blue eyes searched the surrounding air for her target.

-Radio chatter hummed constantly in her ears, accompanied by bursts of static and distant gunfire.
-Her friends were spread out somewhere in the city below, and all was violence and chaos; Chris was fighting a losing battle with the psychopathic ‘Warhead’; Jerome was locked in combat with the hulking ‘Brass Bison’; Kazuko and James were last heard from heading to the warehouse to confront the ‘Tarantula’ and the ‘Alley Cat’; and Noah stopped responding to communications ten minutes ago.
+Radio chatter hummed continuously in her right ear, accompanied by bursts of static and distant gunfire.
+Her friends were spread out across the city below, and all was violence and chaos.
+Chris was fighting a losing battle with the psychopathic ‘Warhead’, while Jerome was locked in combat with the hulking ‘Brass Bison’ somewhere else.
+Kazuko and James were last heard from heading to a warehouse near the docks to confront the ‘Tarantula’ and the ‘Alley Cat’.
+Noah stopped responding to communications ten minutes ago.

 Twenty four million people lived in and around the city below, and a gang of international super-criminals was minutes away from stealing – and likely activating – a nuclear doomsday device.
 So far, things weren’t exactly going to plan.